johnlauer/serial-port-json-server/README.md

 broadcast string | broadcast my data | Send in this command and you will get a message reflected back to all connected endpoints.
 This is useful for communicating with all connected clients, i.e. in a CNC scenario is a pendant wants to ask the main workspace if there are any settings it should know about.
 For example send in "broadcast this is my custom cmd" and get this reflected back to all connected sockets {"Cmd":"Broadcast","Msg":"this is my custom cmd\n"}
-version | | Get the software version of SPJS that is running hostname | | Get the hostname of the current SPJS instance program port core:architecture:name $path/to/filename/without/extension | program com3 arduino:avr:uno c:\myfiles\grbl_v0_9i_atmega328p_16mhz_115200.hex | Send a hex file to your Arduino board to program it. programfromurl port core:architecture:name url | programfromurl /dev/ttyACM0 arduino:sam:due http://synthetos.github.io/g2/binaries/TinyG2_Due-edge-078.03-default.bin | Download a hex file from a URL and then send it to your Arduino board to program it.
+version | | Get the software version of SPJS that is running hostname | | Get the hostname of the current SPJS instance program portName core:architecture:name $path/to/filename | program com3 arduino:avr:uno c:\myfiles\grbl_9i.hex | Send a hex file to your Arduino board to program it. programfromurl portName core:architecture:name url | programfromurl /dev/ttyACM0 arduino:sam:arduino_due_x http://synthetos.github.io/g2/binaries/TinyG2_Due-edge-078.03-default.bin | Download a hex/bin file from a URL and then send it to your Arduino board to program it.

 Programming Your Arduino from SPJS
 -------